Footwear company plans to open new Edinburgh city centre unit at current gift shop

-Footwear company Sketchers plans to open new Edinburgh shop at Princes Street in gift shop unit
+Footwear company Skechers plans to open new Edinburgh shop at Princes Street in gift shop unit

 and on Freeview 262 or Freely 565

-American company Sketchers has applied to the City of Edinburgh Council’s planning department for the full fit-out of ground and basement levels, replacement shopfront windows, signage and doors, at 85 Princes Street.
+American company Skechers has applied to the City of Edinburgh Council’s planning department for the full fit-out of ground and basement levels, replacement shopfront windows, signage and doors, at 85 Princes Street.

 No material changes are planned to the underlying structure of the unit, which is currently occupied by Castle Gifts and was previously home to Kingdom of Sweets.